-Jet Nozzle Assembly – Series 65 (Stainless Steel Type 316)
+Jet Nozzle Assembly – Series 65 (316 Stainless Steel)

 The series 65 jet nozzle assembly comprises of a four part assembly, comprising of a weld on socket, tungsten carbide jet nozzle, threaded nozzle retaining jacket and O-ring.
 This assembly is ideal when building in-hole tools where high presser fluid is used to aid in the cutting (hole opening) by flushing the cutting surface, thus extending the life of the cutters and aiding in the cutting of formations .

-High pressure flow, exiting the nozzles adjacent the cutting face, washes cuttings away from the cutting surface helping increase the rate of penetration (ROP) and the life of the cutters.
-By efficiently removing the cuttings away from the leading edge of the cutter insurers that cuttings are not being re-cut or act as an abrasives which will shorten the life of any cutter.
+High pressure flow, exiting the nozzles adjacent the cutting face, washes cuttings away from the cutting surface thus helping to increase the ROP, while improving the life of the cutters.
+Efficiently dislodging and moving the cuttings away from the leading edge of the cutter, insurers that cuttings are not being re-cut or act as an abrasives which will shorten the of fixed mechanical cutters.

 Customer Specified Materials

 We stride to meet our customer’s needs.
 Customers having special design and material criteria are encouraged to contact us for price and minimum order requirements.

 For additional technical information on 316 Stainless Steel including information on “Welding Stainless Steel to Mild Steel” please visit our “Technical Specification” page.